institutional/institutional-books-1-pipeline/README.md

 A pipeline for analyzing, refining and publishing a dataset from Harvard Library's Google Books collection.

 Commands are grouped as follows:
-- **setup**: Pipeline setup and corpus I/O (for example: downloading and indexing a local copy of the dataset).
+- **setup**: Pipeline setup and corpus I/O (for example: downloading and indexing a local copy of the collection).

 ---